 Baylor University-Scott & White Undergraduate Research Program

 The purpose of the SWURP initiative is to give current Baylor University undergraduate PreHealth students a distinctive edge as they apply for graduate programs, professional school and residency programs, and ultimately produce professionals who are well trained in biomedical and clinical research.
-It will also create a cadre of competent biomedical research support and advance Scott & White research endeavors.
-This program incorporates the efforts of the Office of Academic Research Development in Academic Operations at Scott & White and the Office of PreHealth Studies at Baylor University to benefit students, clinicians, and scientists/educators at Baylor University.
+It will also create a cadre of competent biomedical research support and advance Baylor Scott & White research endeavors.
+This program incorporates the efforts of the Office of Academic Research Development in Academic Operations at Baylor Scott & White (Temple) and the Office of PreHealth Studies at Baylor University to benefit students, clinicians, and scientists/educators at Baylor University.
 These offices will facilitate training and applied opportunities for conducting bench/clinical/translational research for undergraduate PreHealth students.
-Because of the relatively close proximity of Baylor University and Scott & White Healthcare, qualified students will be provided the option of continuing an academic year program.
+Because of the relatively close proximity of Baylor University and Baylor Scott & White Healthcare, qualified students will be provided the option of continuing an academic year program.

-Students must participate in all coursework and programs which will prepare them to be capable of supporting bench, clinical, and translational research considered necessary by the participating medical/research departments at Scott & White.
-The Foundations of Medical Research Course will incorporate these expectations in the classroom with the support of the faculty from Scott & White.
+Students must participate in all coursework and programs which will prepare them to be capable of supporting bench, clinical, and translational research considered necessary by the participating medical/research departments at Baylor Scott & White.
+The Foundations of Medical Research Course will incorporate these expectations in the classroom with the support of the faculty from Baylor Scott & White.

 - Late October - Application to the program opens